Justintime50/easypost-cli/README.md

 ## Install

-Install EasyPost CLI into the default location `usr/local/bin` which should already be in your path:
+Install EasyPost CLI into the default location `/usr/local/bin` which should already be in your path:

 ```bash
 # 1) Downloads, installs, and configures the EasyPost CLI
 bash <(curl -s https://raw.githubusercontent.com/justintime50/easypost-cli/master/install.sh)
 ```

+You'll be prompted for your EasyPost API key during installation.
+This can be updated after in the executable file at `/usr/local/bin/ep`.

 ### Updating